mickfuzz/dyne_docs/src/terminal/docs/17-exit-status.md

       man $1 && echo "you now know more about $1" || apropos $1
     }

-As you probably suspect, the \"you now know\...\" echo is not exactly the most useful command.
+As you probably suspect, the "you now know\..." echo is not exactly the most useful command.
 (It might not even be accurate, perhaps the `man` page introduced so many options and confused the poor user).
 We heartily confess we threw it in just to match the original if-then